-Taken from my book Writing Your Best: 7 Secrets to Unlock Your Powerful Writing KEY #4 How to Research for Writing Topics
+Taken from my book Writing Your Way Through Fears: 7 Secrets to Unlock Your Powerful Writing KEY #4 How to Research for Writing Topics

 Research is an essential key to writing.
 You need more than prior knowledge.
 What I mean by prior knowledge is any experiences, encounters, and familiarities with a particular subject or topic.
 Adding the research component gives you more to say and write about in your paper, book, or overall content.
 I often find that frustrated writers cannot research because they don’t know how to.
 And, again this all goes back to our reading and vocabulary.
 What you don’t read could very well be the missing point in your writing that attracts people to your voice, style, and tone.